ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 ## Table of Contents

-The [Table of Contents]{target="_blank"} extension automatically generates a table of contents from a document which Terminal for MkDocs will render as part of the resulting page.
+The [Table of Contents] extension automatically generates a table of contents from a document which Terminal for MkDocs will render as part of the resulting page.
 It can be configured via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: